Trade Gold Trading

 1. Percentage of trading account balance

 This method is based on the percent of the account balance that the trader is willing to risk on any one single Gold trade.
-If a Gold trader is willing to risk 2% of their trading account balance - then the trader determines how far he will set the stop loss order level based on the position size that he has bought or sold.
+If a trader is willing to risk 2% of their trading account balance - then the trader determines how far he will set the stop loss order level based on the position size that he has bought or sold.

 Example: